OpenLibreAI/OpenLibreStudio/README.md

 ## Contribution and TDD Guidelines
-OpenLibreStudio aims to follow TDD best practices.
+OpenLibreStudio aims to follow TDD best practices to ensure code quality and product quality.
 Please ensure that all tests pass on your local topic branch before submitting a PR.

 To run the tests, run: